TPZ-CORE/TPZ_txAdmin/README.md

 The following recipe is for installing our Framework automatically through TxAdmin.

-We provide you more than 40+ unique scripts for this framework and only!
-Enjoy!
+We provide you more than 40+ unique scripts for this framework and only.
+Enjoy and give us your feedback to improve even more!
+Our scripts have been made carefully for the best performance of your server in order to be used and be able to handle huge playerbase servers without issues.

 # TxAdmin Installation

 ## Windows